Vice-Chancellor’s Research & Impact Fellowship scheme

 6. ‘By community, for community’ First Nations Knowledge

-We are seeking high-performing researchers who will contribute to Victoria University’s strategic ambition to be a global leader in research and innovation and whose work aligns with our research focus areas.
+• Attract, support, develop, and retain high-performing researchers who will contribute to VU’s strategic ambition to be a global leader in dual-sector research and innovation.

-We expect Fellowship recipients to drive impactful research on critical challenges through collaboration, ethical inquiry, and strong engagement—aligned with VU’s six priority research areas listed in the Overview.
+• Drive impactful research on critical challenges through collaboration, ethical inquiry, and strong engagement—aligned with VU’s six research thematic areas listed above.

-• Provide dedicated research time to enable Fellows to deliver high-quality, high-impact research outcomes.
+• Provide dedicated research time and funding to enable Vice-Chancellor’s Research and Impact Fellows to deliver high-quality, high-impact research outcomes.

 • Foster interdisciplinary and industry-engaged research by embedding Fellows within a supportive and collaborative research ecosystem.